 Make your choices here and live.
 God says always.
 “I put before you life and death.
 Choose life.”

 Isn’t that neat.
-He gives you the question and then the right answer.
+He gives you the question and then He provides the right answer.